Xlypton/gcie/GDevice/README.md

 ### Connexion
 Is a Python library that "automagically" handles HTTP requests based on your OAS.
 It acts as a simple wrapper around Flask reducing the boilerplate code you have to write as well.

+### FastAPI
+FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

 ## Developmet
 ### Installation
 The project uses virtual **environment** to activate it use: